-A Scanner is a component of an IDS.
-Any IT System that needs to be aware of vulnerabilities and cyber attacks should deploy an IDS with one or more Scanner.
-The Scanner monitors itself as well as its target IT System.
-The IT System must provide adequate protection for the Scanner so that the Scanner operates in a non-hostile environment.
+Any IT System that needs to be aware of vulnerabilities and cyber attacks should deploy an IDS.
+The IDS monitors itself as well as its target IT System.
+The IT System must provide adequate protection for the IDS so that the IDS operates in a non-hostile environment.
 The following diagrams illustrate examples of how an IDS (represented by a star) may be utilized by IT Systems ranging from a computer system to a computer network.
 Figure-1 illustrates that an IDS may monitor and exist in a computer system that is not necessarily part of a larger network.
 Figure-2 illustrates that an IDS may monitor and exist within a computer network.
 The arrows represent the monitoring functionality of the IDS as opposed to the implementation of the computer network.